blues/app-accelerators/85-cellular-medication-adherence-pillbox/README.md

 Within a minute of first power-on, the **Events** tab should start populating.
 Three event types matter for this project:

 - **`_session.qo`** — automatic Notecard housekeeping on each cellular session.
 The presence of these events is the fastest way to confirm the radio is reaching Notehub.
+If you see no `_session.qo` events in the first 2–3 minutes, check that `PRODUCT_UID` matches your Notehub project exactly and that cellular coverage is available.
 - **`pill_open.qo`** — one Note per detected lid-open event.
 Detection latency is up to 30 seconds (next poll wake); Notecard cellular session establishment then adds roughly 15–60 seconds, for a typical end-to-end window of under two minutes from physical open to Notehub receipt.
 For this to be reliable, the lid must remain open (or be re-opened) until the next poll fires — a lid opened and re-closed within the same 30-second interval is not detected.
 Multiple opens of the same compartment lid in one day each produce a separate Note.
 The body looks like:
   ```json
   {